michaelkandziora/automa-it/BRANCH_HELPER.md

 ---

-Following this guide will help maintain a clean and efficient development workflow for the "Scriptus Maximus" project.
+Following this guide will help maintain a clean and efficient development workflow for the "automa-it" project.